LOOSE-LIPS/loose-lips-2.0/src/routes/blog/chalkys-sunday-jams-ledef-ft-bames-como-se-va/index.md

 author: 68
 banner:
   - imported/chalkys-sunday-jams-ledef-ft-bames-como-se-va/image1154.jpeg
-description: >-
-  This week&#39;s Sunday Jam comes from one of the founding members of San Antonio&#39;s art collective House of Kenzo, Ladef, of whom specialises in &quot;modernist queer expression and innovative sonic and visual displays&quot;.&nbsp; House of Kenzo have been paramount in the collaboration of Texan Ballroom House for the past six years, and their enriching of [...]Read More...
+description: "This week's Sunday Jam comes from one of the founding members of San Antonio's art collective House of Kenzo, Ladef, of whom specialises in \"modernist queer expression and innovative sonic and visual displays\".\_ House of Kenzo have been paramount in the collaboration of Texan Ballroom House for the past six years, and their enriching of [...]Read More..."
 published: true
 tags: feature
 featured: false